-The Pateros unit is located north of the town of Pateros in Okanogan County and includes 1,900 acres of WDFW and Bureau of Land Management land.
-Shrubsteppe habitat dominates the area with good stands of bitterbrush providing important mule deer winter browse.
+The Pateros Unit is located north of the town of Pateros in Okanogan County and includes 1,900 acres of WDFW and Bureau of Land Management land.
+The south aspect and shrubsteppe habitat that dominate the area support a large number of wintering mule deer.
 Several draws vegetated with aspen and other riparian species are distributed throughout the area.
-The area is a critical mule deer wintering area and supports a diversity of other wildlife species including Neotropical migrants, raptors, white-tailed deer, chukar, grey partridge, blue grouse and California quail.
+The area supports a diversity of other wildlife species including Neotropical migrants, raptors, white-tailed deer, chukar, gray partridge, blue grouse and California quail.

 Birds of Prey

 Driving Directions From Pateros, on Highway 97, turn north on the first road east of the Methow River, take the first left and proceed on Bill Shaw Rd traveling about 1.5 miles from Highway 97 to the south boundary of the unit.